BadIdeaException/object-selectors/README.md

 *   `options` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)?** An optional object with further options for the operation

     *   `options.collate` **([boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean) | [function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function))?** Whether to collate the results or not.
 Defaults to `true` on unambiguous selectors, and to `false` on ambiguous ones.
-        When collating, an error is thrown if the results of applying `fn` to all selected properties are not all deeply equal.
+        When collating, an error is thrown if the results of applying `fn` to all selected properties are not all strictly equal in terms of their JSON representation.
-        If set to a comparator function, this function is used instead of deep equality.
+        If set to a function, this function is applied to all results, then those results are checked for (strict) equality.
         Note that this may be quite performance heavy if a lot of properties are selected and/or the comparator is computationally expensive.
     *   `options.unique` **([boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean) | [function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function))?** Whether to filter out duplicate values before applying `fn`.
 If set to `true`, strict equality is used to compare values.
 Alternatively, can be set to a comparator function which will then be used to determine equality.
 For duplicate values, only the first occurence is kept.
 Note that `options.unique` differs from `options.collate` in that it filters the selection *before* the function is applied.
         Note that this may be quite performance heavy if a lot of properties are selected and/or the comparator is computationally expensive.
+        *Note: This functionality is deprecated.
+Use the [:unique meta property](#meta-properties) instead.*
     *   `options.mode` **(`"normal"` | `"strict"` | `"lenient"`)** The selection mode to use.
 In `normal` mode, it is permissible to select a non-existent property as long as it is the terminal portion of the selector.
 I.e. it is permissible to select `'a'` on `{}`, but not `'a.b'`.
-This mode mimics the ordinary rules of selecting object properties in Javascript (where `{}['a'] === undefined`).
+This mode mimics the ordinary rules of selecting object properties in Javascript (where `{}.a === undefined`).
         In `strict` mode, any attempt to select a non-existent property immediately results in an error.
         In `lenient` mode, non-existent properties are silently dropped.
         The default mode is `normal`. (optional, default `'normal'`)